jaramp/maybe-masked-masked/README.md

 # MaybeMaskedMasked

-MaybeMaskedMasked is a very small mod for Lethal Company that adds a configurable chance for the Masked enemy to spawn without wearing a mask.
+MaybeMaskedMasked is a small mod that adds a configurable chance for the Masked enemy to spawn without wearing a mask.
-Compatible with most mods using proper configuration.

 ## Configuration